tfry-git/EmbAJAX/README.md

 - Push buttons
 - Sliders
 - Text display
+- Text input
 - Static HTML blocks

 The following additional features may be of interest (supported as of now):

 - Allows to insert your own custom CSS for styling (no styling in the lib).
-- Elements can be hidden, inputs can be disabled from the server.
+- Elements can be hidden, inputs can be disabled from the server (ArduJAXBase::setVisible(), setEnabled()).

 ## Example sketch (compilable on ESP8266)

-Not terribly useful, but you know what to really do with a slider, and a display, right?
+Not really useful, but you know what to really do with a slider, and a display, right?
+Some further examples can be found in the examples folder.

 ```cpp
 #include <ESP8266WiFi.h>